Deadline: May 1, 2026

 International Applicants

-US Citizens, US Permanent Residents, Canadian Citizens, Foreign (non-US) Citizens
+US Citizens, US Permanent Residents

 Send a foreign transcript evaluation report (FTER) to PharmCAS AND Send an original foreign transcript directly to the school